Derek Bentley: In popular culture

-A play Example, starring Harry Miller as Bentley, was devised by the Coventry Belgrade TIE Team for fifth and sixth form students and toured from 1975.
-The play, with an introduction by Miller, was included in a 1980 book Theatre in Education – Four Secondary School Programmes.
+A play Example was devised by the Belgrade Theatre in Coventry and toured Coventry schools in 1975.

-The 1990 book Let Him Have It, Chris written by M J Trow explores the inconsistencies in the police version of events.
+The 1990 book Let Him Have It, Chris written by M. J. Trow explores the inconsistencies in the police version of events.

-The 1991 feature film Let Him Have It, starring Christopher Eccleston as Bentley and Paul Reynolds as Craig, relates the story, as do the songs "Derek Bentley" by Karl Dallas (in which the lyrics imply that Bentley was guilty but sympathise with him), "Let Him Dangle" by Elvis Costello, "Let Him Have It" by The Bureau, and "Bentley and Craig" by Ralph McTell, whose mother was a friend of the Bentley family, also covered by June Tabor (on Aleyn, TSCD490, 1997).
+The 1991 feature film Let Him Have It, starring Christopher Eccleston as Bentley and Paul Reynolds as Craig, relates the story, as do the songs "Derek Bentley" by Karl Dallas, "Let Him Dangle" by Elvis Costello, "Let Him Have It" by The Bureau, and "Bentley and Craig" by Ralph McTell, whose mother was a friend of the Bentley family.
+The latter song was also released by June Tabor in 1997.

-In the 2013 novel The Late Scholar by Jill Paton Walsh, the character Peter Wimsey notes that the Bentley case has reduced the support for capital punishment.